zzhhjjj/Megatron-scripts/README.md

 ### Compare with Nanotron
 Make sure to use the same tokenizer and dataset as the Nanotron training as well as the same config file.
+Use wandb to log the training metrics.
+Make sure the key is the same as in Nanotron.
+To use wandb, make sure to install tensorboard and wandb, and set aruments for both of them.
+Search for `wandb_writer.log` to find the places to log the metrics.

 ### Qwen Tokenizer:
 The eos token id is hardcoded in the `tokenizer.py` file.